-As the name suggests, an adjustable bed can maneuver into various positions, allowing you to find your optimum sleeping posture that causes the least amount of discomfort.
-These beds have the potential to help people who feel more comfortable sleeping in an inclined position, rather than lying flat on a regular mattress.
+As the name suggests, an adjustable bed can move into various positions, allowing you to find your optimum sleeping posture that causes the least amount of discomfort.
+Adjustable beds can also help people who feel more comfortable sleeping in an inclined position, rather than lying flat on a regular mattress.

 Many people choose to use pillows to prop up the upper body or place under the knees, but this can cause an uneven amount of support and result in further discomfort in certain parts of the back.
 What’s more, most people move around while they sleep, meaning that they will often return to an unsupported position during the night.
 Investing in an adjustable bed offers a more long-term and reliable method of supporting your back while you sleep.

 These beds can also offer better support for people with spinal disorders by reducing joint compression, preventing you from feeling sore and stiff when you awake.
 An adjustable bed can also be helpful for patients who have undergone back surgery, as a flat mattress will often aggravate the problem and cause tension to build in pressure points.

 Mobility benefits of an adjustable bed

 If your back pain has affected your mobility, getting into and out of bed can be more of a challenge than it should be.

 Electrical adjustable beds utilise innovative technology that can help to ease the transition from standing up to lying down – a movement which can be extremely difficult for people with back problems.
 With this added freedom, you can adjust, recline and raise your head to achieve your desired position, perfect for reading a book or watching TV.

 What are the best adjustable beds for bad backs?

 The best adjustable beds for bad backs don’t just contour to your body – they also have built-in features to help relieve those aches and pains.
 Our adjustable beds come with the option to build our revolutionary cyclo-therapy massage technology directly into the bed frame.